 making the process sound like something to avoid.
 However, the only main

 difference between divorcing when you’re older compared to divorcing

 when you’re younger is your age.
 All the same methods, legalities,

 and procedures of divorce remain the same.
 But there are a few factors

 that should or could cross your mind:

-likely considered marital property, and you could lose half of them.
+likely considered marital property and you could lose half of them in the

 - Your children might not be dependents anymore but your grey divorce will

 still affect them, so sit down and discuss it as you would with a younger child.

 If you live in Florida and have decided that your marriage should come